sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

   otel.exporter.otlp.metrics.endpoint: http://<prom-server-host>:9090/api/v1/otlp/v1/metrics
   otel.exporter.otlp.metrics.protocol: http/protobuf
 ```

+Replace `<prom-server-host>` with the server's hostname or IP address where *Prometheus* is running.

 > **Note:**
 > For specific configuration details, refer to the [OpenTelemetry Auto-Configure documentation](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure).
 This resource provides information on the properties that should be configured according to your deployment requirements.